01 Nov

 “I will, if you like,” Freya volunteers.
 We all huddle up in blankets and get out our flashlights, shining them under our chins.
 Our faces are immediately contorted in the light and shadow, making us all look like something scary from the crypt.

 “Well,” Freya begins, “Mum decided to take us to the Isle of Skye for a wee holiday one Hallowe’en and we stayed in a lovely old cottage in the grounds of Dunvegan Castle.”
 Freya smiles at the memory of it.
 “That’s when Mum explained what Hallowe’en was all about to us.
-We sat at the fireside, and we just talked about how she’d started practising white magic and how, it was really just a study of nature and the elements and how you could use it for good things.
+We sat at the fireside, and we just talked about how she’d started practising white magic, that it was really just a study of nature and the elements and how you could use it for good things.

 Next day, Alana and I decided to explore the Castle gardens surrounding the cottage.
 It was chilly, but the sun was shining as we wandered happily together, without a care in the world.
 We reached a little glade beyond the trees and Alana made me jump out of my skin”